MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-owner.md

     :::image type="content" source="media/secure-score/misconfigured-owner.png" alt-text="Screenshot of the Edit misconfigured certificate templates owner (ESC4) recommendation." lightbox="media/secure-score/misconfigured-owner.png":::

-1. Research why the template owner may be misconfigured.
+1. Research why the template owner might be misconfigured.
 1. Remediate the issue by changing the owner to a privileged and monitored user.

 Make sure to test your settings in a controlled environment before turning them on in production.